Evidence-Based

 A 4-hour introductory training teaching how to help clients develop more powerful relationships with their emotions and choices.

 Helping clients be skillful with their emotions is fundamental to coaching.
 Yet there's a lack of training in the coaching field about the role of emotion and how to work with it responsibly.
 Many coaches avoid emotion work because they lack skills or worry about overstepping ethical bounds.
+An estimated 38% of coaching clients struggle with low emotion efficacy.
+Unless you've learned the fundamentals of emotion psychology and concrete skills, you're unlikely to help clients tap their full potential.
+This course is grounded in contextual behavioral science and positive psychology, designed to help you develop an ethical, trauma-informed, evidence-based approach to emotion work in coaching.

 This course will be available again in 2026.
 Sign up and you'll be first to know when the cohort opens.